 In addition to the eligibility test, the Self-Build and Custom Housebuilding Regulations 2016 allow Local Planning Authorities to set a local connections test to split the Register into two parts.
 The Peak District Park Authority has introduced this additional test.
 Part 1 of the Register is a list of people/groups who meet the eligibility criteria and the local connections test and Part 2 of the Register will be a list of those who meet the eligibility criteria.
 This is to ensure the Authority prioritises housing delivery for those that are demonstrate a local connection in accordable with local planning policy.

-The local area connection test is consistent with saved policy LH2 of the Local Plan set out below.
+The local area connection test is consistent with Local Plan policy DMH2.
 This approach reflects a general presumption against new build housing to meet general housing need in national parks by prioritising occupation of new build housing on greenfield (exception sites) for those with a strong local connection.

-- a person (and his or her dependants) who has a minimum period of 10 years' permanent residence in the parish or an adjoining parish and is currently living in accommodation which is overcrowded or otherwise unsatisfactory;
+- a person (and his or her dependants) who has a minimum period of 10 years' permanent residence in the parish or an adjoining parish inside the national park and is currently living in accommodation which is overcrowded or otherwise unsatisfactory; or

 - a person who has an essential need to live close to another person who has a minimum of 10 years' residence in the parish, the essential need arising from age or infirmity;

-- a person who has an essential functional need to live close to his or her work in the parish, or an adjoining parish within the National Park.
+- a person who has an essential functional need to live close to another person who has a minimum of 10 years residence in a parish inside the national park, the essential need arising from infirmity.

 If the Authority is satisfied that you meet the eligibility criteria and the local connections test you will be entered onto Part 1 of the Register.
 If you are unable to fulfil the criteria but would still like to be on the Register, your name will be entered onto Part 2 of the Register.